-While many people are able to take prescription medication safely and responsibly, more than 20 percent of people in the United States have admitted to using drugs for nonmedical purposes in their lifetimes.
+While many people are able to take prescription medication safely and responsibly, more than 20 percent of people in the United States has admitted to using drugs for nonmedical purposes in their lifetimes.
 With new medications developed all the time, it can be difficult to know which ones may be safe, and which hold high risks for abuse or addiction.
 Yet knowing which medications are high risk for abuse or addiction before you take them may help prevent addiction, adverse health effects, or even overdose.
 One drug that may put a person at risk of abuse or addiction is temazepam, a drug under the brand name Restoril.

-Temazepam is a benzodiazepine drug usually used to treat people who experience troubles with sleeping (insomnia).
+Temazepam is a benzodiazepine drug usually used to treat people who experience trouble with sleeping (insomnia).
 Because of its dangerous side effects, temazepam is not to be taken by pregnant or nursing women.
 Further, as Drugs.com explains, “Temazepam may be habit-forming and should be used only by the person it was prescribed for.”
-In particular, this medication should not be shared with anyone who has had a history of drug abuse or addiction, as “misuse of habit-forming medication can cause addiction, overdose, or death.”
+In particular, this medication should not be shared with anyone who has had a history of drug abuse or addiction, as “misuse of habit-forming medicine can cause addiction, overdose, or death.”

 How It Works

 According to Everyday Health, benzodiazepines work in the body by enhancing the effects of gamma-aminobutyric acid, or GABA, within the brain.
 GABA is a chemical, or neurotransmitter, in the brain responsible for sending messages from one nerve cell to another.
 GABA reduces anxiety and brain activity—essentially allowing you to sleep.
-For people who experience insomnia, that may result in high brain activity or anxiety, making it difficult to sleep, benzodiazepines work to enhance the results of GABA and increase a person’s ability to sleep and stay asleep.
+For people who experience insomnia, which may result in high brain activity or anxiety, making it difficult to sleep, benzodiazepines work to enhance the results of GABA and increase a person’s ability to sleep and stay asleep.

 Potential For Abuse

 Because of its high potential for abuse, temazepam is typically only prescribed for a short time.
 In fact, it should not be used for more than seven to ten days.
 This is because the body can develop a tolerance to or physical dependence on the effects of it in a short time.
 Tolerance occurs when a person no longer feels the effects of a medication he or she is taking.
-A physical dependence, as Rx List explains, “is a state of adaptation that is manifested by a specific withdrawal syndrome that can be produced by abrupt cessation [stopping use], rapid dose reduction, decreasing blood level of the drug and/or administration of an antagonist.”
+A physical dependence, as Rx List explains, “is a state of adaptation that is manifested by a specific withdrawal syndrome that can be produced by abrupt cessation [stopping use], rapid dose reduction, decreasing the blood level of the drug and/or administration of an antagonist.”

-In other words, when a person develops a physical dependence to a substance, that person’s body adapts to rely on the physical effects produced by the drug.
+In other words, when a person develops a physical dependence on a substance, that person’s body adapts to rely on the physical effects produced by the drug.
 Unfortunately, when people no longer feel the effects of medication due to tolerance, they may try to take more of it in order to achieve the desired effects.
 This puts them at greater risk for addiction and overdose, the latter of which can be fatal in some cases.

-People who have abused other substances are at higher risk for developing addiction to temazepam.
+People who have abused other substances are at higher risk for developing an addiction to temazepam.
 For those who are abusing temazepam and stop abruptly, withdrawal can occur, which may result in some adverse health effects, such as:

 - Abdominal cramps